 When flushed, a valve at the bottom of the tank opens, allowing water from the tank to flow down into the bowl and push the wastewater out through a siphon, situated at the bottom of the bowl.

+Since these units are connected directly to the plumbing system, without a water storage tank, they have specific water pressure requirements.
 In this case, the water has to enter the fixture at high pressure.
 In cases where the plumbing pressure is low, water pumps are used to boost it to the required pressure.

-Tankless toilets come in a number of appealing, sleek and space-saving designs.
+Tankless toilets come in a number of appealing, sleek, and space-saving designs.
 This makes them a preferred choice for many bathroom renovation projects today.